bmlt-enabled/bmlt-drupal/trunk/common/README.txt

 CHANGELIST
 ----------

+2.1.14
+    - Fixed a very strange bug that seems to cause error 500s on some servers.
+Not sure why the fix worked, but it does.
+This only manifested when doing an "address only" search in mobile mode.

+2.1.13
+    - Fixed a bug that prevented the Contact US form from being displayed.

 2.1.12
     - Replaced a nice, efficient 'implode' with a primitive, kludgy loop, because Drupal 7 thinks implode() deserves a coding warning.
     - Did a bit of code cleanup to make the Coder module happy-ish.